tijlleenders/ZinZen-scheduler/documentation/functional/Concepts.md

 They contain a start time, a deadline and a duration.

 The example above ('walk 4 hours every week between 6p.m. and 10p.m from Sep.
 1st until Oct.
-1st') can be split into 1 step per relevant week, with a start time on the first time of the week, a deadline on the last day of the week and a duration of 4 hours.
+1st') can be split into mulitple Steps of a week each, beginning with the start date-time and incrementing in 'steps' of 7 day intervals.
+The last Step can be shortened if the deadline is reached. day of the week and a duration of 4 hours.

 n.b. some older terminology and documentation describes this concept as 'Tasks'.